-With the v2020.4 Release, you can now transition a Background Process to Foreground with the help of Use Foreground Activity.
+Starting with the v2020.4 Release, you can transition a Background Process to Foreground with the help of Use Foreground Activity.
 More details on how this activity works and how to use it in building your automation can be found here.

 As long as at least one process is running, the Robot is marked as Busy in Orchestrator.

 Starting another foreground process while one is already running is not possible.
 Background processes, on the other hand, can be started regardless of the state and type of the other processes.

 You can use the Run Parallel Process activity in your background processes to start other processes, based on triggers you need.
 Processes started by this activity run independently.
 For example, a background process which monitors particular actions can start a new process (foreground or background) and continue to monitor the specific action without being interrupted.
 A background process loaded by this activity starts right away, even if a foreground and one or more background processes are already running.
 If the activity starts a foreground process, one of the following situations occurs:

 - The process starts right away if there is no other foreground process running.